When utilizing PETG for packaging, a denest strategy is needed to aid…

-Material is supplied in rolls or resin pellets.
-Rolls are either produced in an extrusion facility or purchased.
-Resin pellets are used for in-line thermoforming and for extruding roll stock.
-Plastic Ingenuity has its own extrusion capabilities so it has more control of the entire process.
+Material is typically supplied in rolls, or as part of an in-line process.
+These rolls are often produced in an extrusion facility or purchased.
+Resin pellets, industrial regrind, and post-consumer regrind, are widely used for in-line thermoforming and for extruding roll stock.
+Plastic Ingenuity has its own extrusion capabilities, providing more control over the entire process.

-Once the sheet has been formed into plastic parts, it advances to the trim station where it is extracted by either a steel rule die or matched metal trim press.
-The remaining plastic is collected and recycled back into the process to make more plastic parts.
+Once the sheet has been formed into precise plastic parts, it advances to the trim station where it is extracted by either a steel rule die or matched metal trim press.
+The remaining plastic is collected and recycled back into the process to make more parts.

 Plastics Used in Thermoforming

-More About Thermoforming
+More About Thermoforming Plastics